topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 # 4. VCP SPI
 ---
-This chapter provides instructions for configuring Serial Peripheral Interface (SPI) communication on the TOPST VCP-G board.
+This chapter provides instructions for configuring Serial Peripheral Interface (SPI) communication on the VCP-G.
 SPI is a high-speed, synchronous communication protocol used to exchange data between microcontrollers and peripherals.
 It operates with separate lines for data transmission (MOSI and MISO), clock synchronization (SCK), and device selection (SS), ensuring efficient and reliable communication.
 The following chapters describes how to set up and use SPI to interface with external devices.